 Do the people running the business know what they are doing?
 Just because someone is a brilliant chef does not mean he knows how to run a successful restaurant.
 Spend lots of time speaking to the franchise management team members, and ask some tough questions, such as:

 --Do they have in-depth knowledge of the restaurant business?

 --Do they understand how franchises work?

 Pay especially close attention to the franchise's real estate team -- the people who will help you select the location for your first restaurant.
-Successful restaurants are all about location, location, location, and many restaurants with poor locations fail even though the food is terrific.
+Successful restaurants are all about location, location, location, and many restaurants with poor locations fail even though the food's terrific.

---Is this a trendy restaurant concept?
+Is this a trendy restaurant concept?
 Beware of restaurant fads.
 Five years ago, everyone was opening soup kitchens.
-Two years ago it was cupcakes.
-If the restaurant's claim to fame is based only on a limited number of menu items, they probably will have trouble adapting once the fad passes.
+Two years ago, it was cupcakes.
+If the restaurant's claim to fame is based solely on a limited number of menu items, it will probably have trouble adapting once the fad passes.

-If the franchise's menu items are inexpensive, it will probably not do well in high-rent parts of the country (such as the Northeast) where you will have to sell thousands of items just to cover your monthly expenses.
+If the franchise menu items are inexpensive, it will probably not do well in high-rent parts of the country (like the Northeast), where it will have to sell thousands of items each week just to cover monthly expenses.

-And forget about selling high-concept, spicy ethnic cuisine in "meat and potatoes" parts of the country (you know who you are).
+And forget about selling high-concept, spicy ethnic cuisine in "meat and potatoes" parts of the country (you know what they are).

---Will the franchise bend its rules?
-Since the franchise's management team knows as little about the business as you do, they should not enforce franchise restrictions too narrowly.
-You should be given the opportunity to bend if not break the rules if you think it's necessary for the franchise to succeed in your territory.
+Will the franchise bend its rules?
+Since the franchise management team knows as little about the business as you do, team members should not enforce franchise restrictions too narrowly.
+You should be given the opportunity to bend, if not break, the rules if you think it's necessary for the franchise to succeed in your territory.

-1. You minimize the risk of failure, as chances are there are at least one or two places in your state where the franchise concept will actually work
+--Minimizing the risk of failure, as chances are there are at least one or two places in your state where the franchise concept will actually work.

 DISTRIBUTED BY CREATORS.COM